 Still, we were pleased with the results, especially when we saw how dramatic they looked in strong sunlight!

-We also tried one of Judy's other suggestions, however instead of painting the surface with regular glue, we used spray adhesive and then put sand on it.
+We also tried one of her other suggestions, however instead of painting the surface with regular glue, we used spray adhesive and then put sand on it.
 The next day the excess sand was tapped off and the piece was sprayed with regular dark paint.

 So having tried this project using three different finishing techniques, a pure coating of fleck stone paint works best.
 If the cost is prohibitive, however, the next best method seems to be using the fleck stone paint over plain spray paint.